Citigroup: 2015 onwards

+In November 2023, Citigroup began initiating layoffs as part of a corporate overhaul.
+The layoffs were part of a restructuring plan announced by CEO Jane Fraser, which includes the formation of five new divisions and the departure of several senior executives.
+The move was in response to Citigroup's stock performance and increased expenses.
+The full extent of the job cuts, referred to internally as "Project Bora Bora," were reported to involve a reduction of at least 10% or 20 000 of the workforce in several departments.

+In 2025, Citigroup agreed to sell its wealth alternatives unit, Citi Global Alternatives, to iCapital, a New York-based alternative investment solutions firm.
+Terms of the deal were not disclosed.

-Combination of Markets & Securities Services (2019)
+Combination of Markets and Securities Services (2019)

 In 2019, Citi combined its Global Markets and Securities Services business into Markets & Securities Services, which includes broad trading and execution capabilities in addition to custody, clearing, financing and hedging services.

-Shrinking of consumer banking unit (2021–2022)
+Shrinking of consumer banking unit (2021–2025)

+In February 2021, Jane Fraser, became CEO of the company, the first female CEO of a Big Four bank.

 In April 2021, Citi announced it would exit its consumer banking operations in 13 markets, including Australia, Bahrain, China, India, Indonesia, South Korea, Malaysia, the Philippines, Poland, Russia, Taiwan, Thailand and Vietnam.
-Citi will continue to operate its consumer banking businesses in the USA, Canada, Europe and in only 4 other markets: Hong Kong, Singapore, London and the UAE across the entire APAC and EMEA regions.
+In January 2022, it was announced that UOB would purchase Citi's consumer banking business in Indonesia, Malaysia, Thailand, and Vietnam for approximately $4.9bn.
+In August 2023, it was announced DBS Bank had acquired Citi's consumer banking business in Taiwan, Citi Consumer Taiwan, for a total consideration of $706m.
+Citi will continue to operate its consumer banking businesses in the US, Canada, Europe and in only 4 other markets: Hong Kong, Singapore, London and the UAE across the entire APAC and EMEA regions.

 In January 2022, Citi further announced its plan to exit consumer banking in Mexico, as well as small-business and middle-market banking operations.
 On March 1, 2022, Citi disclosed an exposure of over $10bn in Russian assets, which may be materially affected by Russia's expulsion from the SWIFT banking system.

 In September 2022, Citi was planning to shutter its retail bank business in the United Kingdom.
+In January 2024, Citi announced that it would be cutting 20,000 jobs from the company.
+In June 2024, at its biennial Investor Day, Jane focused the conversation on Citi's Securities Services business, the most profitable of its five business units.

+In October 2024, it was reported that the company would move significant portions of its financial infrastructure to Google Cloud.